HAMP Is Gone — Here Are Other Loan Modification Programs

 VA loan modification

-The VA mortgage modification program involves adding the past-due amount to the outstanding principal balance and calculating a new payment schedule.
-It could also involve a loan term extension to get a lower monthly payment.
+The VA loan modification program involves adding the past-due amount to the outstanding principal balance and calculating a new payment schedule.
+It may also involve a loan term extension to reduce the monthly payment amount.

 - Demonstrating your ability to pay the mortgage and not go back into default.